dutta-alankar/AstroPlasma/README.md

 </picture>

 ## Install
-This is just a one-time process
+This is just a one-time process.

 1. Get the AstroPlasma code:
 ```
 git clone https://github.com/dutta-alankar/AstroPlasma.git